webui/nice.js/README.md

+Nice.js extends JS syntax
+=======

-Nice.js extends JS syntax.
-You create less code.
+### You create less code.
 Code looks better
-=======

 I worked last years with python language.
 And when I tried to switch to node.js and create botch backed and frontend on JavaScript only - I found that JS lacks some cool features from other part of the World.